-Sporting & Cultural Opportunities
+Sporting and Cultural Opportunities

-The Head of Health & Physical Education and Assistant Principal Religious Education work with an enthusiastic staff to arrange and facilitate a wide variety of sporting and cultural activities and
+The Program Leader - Sport and Curriculum Leader - The Arts work with an enthusiastic staff to arrange and facilitate a wide variety of sporting and cultural activities and opportunities.

 COMPULSORY CORE SUBJECTS

 ENGLISH

 WHY STUDY ENGLISH?

 English prepares students for life by encouraging them to become skilled communicators in both the written and spoken mode.
 The English program aims to promote a student's ability to develop as an independent learner, organise his/her thoughts and share experiences and knowledge appropriately, appreciate and contribute towards his/her own and others' cultural heritage, as well as prepare for Senior schooling with the skills to read, listen, view, write and speak effectively.